tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-2-analyze-communications.md

    cd cc-eks-visualize-identify-security-gaps
    ```

-2. Installing the example application stacks:
+2. Install the example application stack and other kubernetes objects to prepare the environment:

    From the cloned directory, execute:
    ```